StanHash/nesdump/README.md

 - `chr`: dumps CHR-ROM to stdout.
 - `chr:<num>`: dumps one CHR-ROM bank to stdout.
 Fails if the identified mapper isn't known to support CHR-ROM bank switching.

+The size of banks depends on the identified mapper.
+As a rule of thumb, if the mapper supports multiple different bank sizes, the smallest size is considered.

 ## Supported mappers

 See [nes.cc](./nes.cc).